SvenHerbers/FTMW_Binary_reader/README.md

                   # If 1, recalculation is forced.
                   # This can really save time when you just want to open the previously computed spectrum and not run through all .dat files again.

-rangeMHz = 501    # Often and especially in resonator measurments, you do not want to plot the whole FFT Spectrum.
-Rather you want to plot a certain region around your
+rangeMHz = 501    # In many cases, especially in resonator measurements, you don’t want to plot the entire FFT spectrum.
+                  # Instead, you focus on a specific region around the resonator frequency.
-                  # resonator frequency.
-For 1GHz broadband measurments you would use a value of about 501 MHz, because this is +- again.
+                  # For 1 GHz broadband measurements, a value around +-501 MHz works.
+                  # For narrow resonator scans, a value close to the resonator’s FWHM (~1.0 MHz) is usually sufficient.
-                  # for resonator scans about FWHM = 1.0MHz of the resonator should be good.
-If your mode ran away a bit during the scan, you might want to increase this
+                  # If the mode drifts during the scan, consider increasing this value.
-                  # also if stitching artificats appear (jumps in intensity) you can remove them by increasing this value.
+                  # Similarly, if stitching artifacts (intensity jumps) appear, increasing this range can help mitigate them.

 ##### ADVANCED INPUT
                      # If you change these parameters, you might want to set forcecalc=1 to overwrite previous run.